 Driven by infinite enthusiasm

 This list was made with materials mostly found on the internet, to reduce repetition from my side.
+All opinions are strictly mine.
+Because of that, this list lacks topics like number theory, algebraic geometry, graph theory, algorithms, combinatorics, etc.

 What to study?
 Where to study from?